 (*, *, *, OneOf(false)) -> Constant(true))

 A particular combination of values of the parents is matched against each row in turn, and the first match is chosen.
 For example, the combination (1, false, 5, true) matches the first three rows, so the first result (Flip(0.1)) is chosen.
+All possible values of the parent still need to be accounted for in the argument list using a combination of One of, NoneOf and *.

 Conditions and constraints